 One of the founding fathers of positive psychology, Mihaly Csikszentmihalyi, focused his research on creativity and happiness.
-His research has shown that, regardless of context, culture, age, gender or education, when people feel a deep sense of enjoyment they describe the experience in very similar ways.
-What they feel in such moments is rather consistent.
-This common experience of feeling a deep sense of enjoyment has been given the name “Flow” because respondents often made the analogy to be moving effortlessly in a current of energy where action and awareness follow each other spontaneously and freely as being “carried by a river or a stream”.
+His research has shown that, regardless of context, culture, age, gender, or education, people who feel a deep sense of enjoyment describe the experience in very similar ways.
+What they feel in such moments is relatively consistent.
+This shared experience of feeling a deep sense of enjoyment has been named “Flow” because respondents often made the analogy of moving effortlessly in a current of energy where action and awareness follow each other spontaneously and freely as being “carried by a river or a stream.”

 Flow is a mental state in which a person performing an activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment.

-Csikszentmihalyi’s research has shown that the concrete level at which an individual can get into a Flow state depends very much on finding a good balance between his or her skill level and challenge(s) to be met.
-Getting into Flow is a complicated and dynamic process: if the level of challenges is too high, the person may find himself in Anxiety, Worry or Arousal, but not in Flow.
-If the individual’s skill level surpasses the challenges being faced, the person may enter Boredom, Relaxation, or even Control, but definitely not Flow.
-Thus, getting into Flow requires each person finding, at any given time, his or her own equilibrium between challenges and skills.
+Csikszentmihalyi’s research has shown that the concrete level at which an individual can get into a Flow state depends very much on finding a good balance between their skill level and the challenge(s) to be met.
+Getting into Flow is a complicated and dynamic process: if the level of challenges is too high, the person may find himself in Anxiety, Worry, or Arousal, but not in Flow.
+If the individual’s skill level surpasses the challenges, the person may enter Boredom, Relaxation, or even Control, but definitely not Flow.
+Thus, getting into Flow requires people to find their equilibrium between challenges and skills at any given time.

 Flow benefits – What’s in it for you?

-Csikszentmihalyi identified the Flow state, often referred to as the Zone, as the mental state of a person who is fully involved in a task, enjoying the activity, and feeling lots of energy.
-In his interpretation, being in a Flow state represents the ultimate experience in harnessing positive emotions, in line with the task at hand, exhibiting spontaneity, joy, and creativity.
+Csikszentmihalyi identified the Flow state, often referred to as the Zone, as the mental state of a person fully involved in a task, enjoying the activity, and feeling lots of energy.
+In his interpretation, being in a Flow state represents the ultimate experience of harnessing positive emotions, in line with the task at hand, exhibiting spontaneity, joy, and creativity.

 The benefits of Flow in our private life are inevitable.
 Here are the Flow benefits in the working environment:

-- Flow focuses your attention on what’s important and positive – When you’re in a Flow state, you shut down self-consciousness and negative mind-wandering.
+- Flow focuses your attention on what’s meaningful and positive – When you’re in a Flow state, you shut down self-consciousness and negative mind-wandering.
 You focus on the task at hand and find it intrinsically rewarding.
-You’re not thinking about perceived inadequacies, all the things on your To-Do list, or how fast you can “just get over with this”.
+You’re not thinking about perceived inadequacies, everything on your To-Do list, or how fast you can “just get over with this.”

-- Flow can lead to improved performance – Researchers have found that one of the major benefits of Flow is that it can enhance human performance in every domain of human work and creativity.
-With Flow, you get better results, faster.
+- Flow can lead to improved performance – Researchers have found that one of the significant benefits of Flow is that it can enhance human performance in every domain of human work and creativity.
+With Flow, you get better results faster.

-- Flow can accelerate learning and skill development – Because Flow happens when we master a skill, individuals who continually seek new challenges in order to find Flow, grow in their abilities and their confidence.
+- Flow can accelerate learning and skill development – Because Flow happens when we master a skill, individuals continually seek new challenges to find Flow and grow in their abilities and confidence.

 - Flow can double your productivity – Researches show that the average businessperson is in a Flow state for only 5 percent of the workday.
 If conditions were right to increase Flow experience to 15 percent, productivity would double.

-- Flow teaches you to rise to challenges – Life is messy, difficult, and complicated.
+- Flow teaches you to rise to challenges – Life is messy, complex, and complicated.
 Nothing ever comes easy, and timing is rarely on your side.
-If you find yourself waiting for the perfect time or circumstances to deal with challenges, it will never come.
-Flow teaches us how to get comfortable conquering challenges both big and small.
-Life can be scary and difficult, but risk and reward go hand in hand.
+It will never come if you find yourself waiting for the perfect time or circumstances to deal with challenges.
+Flow teaches us how to get comfortable conquering big and small challenges.
+Life can be scary and challenging, but risk and reward go hand in hand.
 The reward can be finding your perfect state of Flow.

-- Flow increases enjoyment and creativity – Flow doesn’t just heighten creativity at the moment.
-It actually trains us on how to be more open to discovery and innovation.
+- Flow increases enjoyment and creativity – Flow doesn’t just heighten creativity.
+It trains us to be more open to discovery and innovation.
 During Flow, concentration is so intense it changes our brains.
-When we’re in Flow, we get the benefit of natural pleasure-inducing and performance-enhancing chemicals.
+We benefit from natural pleasure-inducing and performance-enhancing chemicals when we’re in Flow.
 During Flow, we are far less critical, better able to connect ideas, and more courageous in imagining new possibilities.
-Flow is different from pleasure, in that Flow powers our ability to discover new ways of thinking, being, and doing and to grow in the process.
-We enjoy Flow experience so much not because it is easy, or even comfortable—but because it allows us to accomplish something worthwhile.
+Flow is different from pleasure in that Flow powers our ability to discover new ways of thinking, being, and doing and to grow in the process.
+We enjoy the Flow experience so much not because it is easy or comfortable—but because it allows us to accomplish something worthwhile.

 Connecting Flow with management and leadership